TBG

 Emergency: Cats

 Bauble has an emergency rescue inhaler in the pantry.
-We have never had to use it and it is expired but it's there if needed.
-When she has attacks, it looks like she's trying to cough up a hairball and not in distress.
-It would be inserted into the spacer and administered the same way as the daily inhaler, then brought to the vet/clinic right away.
+We have never had to use it and it is expired but it's there if you think it's needed.
+When she has attacks, it looks like she's trying to cough up a hairball but has never been in distress.
+If needed, it would be inserted into the spacer and administered the same way as the daily inhaler, then she would need to be brought to a vet or emergency clinic right away.

-Out vet, Balmy Beach Pet Hospital, is on Queen St near Leslie (15 min drive).
+Our vet, Balmy Beach Pet Hospital, is at 1285 Queen St East near Leslie (15 min drive).
 Dr. Suhki Singh

 is a specialist for the work Bauble needed and we've stayed with them for both cats.
-Do not hesitate to contact them and we'll deal with any bills after the fact.
+Do not hesitate to contact them and we'll pay for any bills (including your Uber/Lyft ride).

-In the event of an emergency, there is also the VEC (Veterinary Emergency Clinic) which is open 24 hours a day at 920 Yonge Street (entrance off McMurrich St).
+In the event of an emergency after hours, there is also the VEC (Veterinary Emergency Clinic) which is open 24 hours a day at 920 Yonge Street (entrance off McMurrich St).
 It's a 25 minute walk or 5 minute drive.

 Back to top